eggman/arm-gcc-blink-example/README.md

 # arm-gcc-blink-example <br>
 A simple blink example by using ARM gcc for Ameba dev. board<br>
 <br>
-Work on Windows Cygwin evironment, can port onto Linux <br>
+Work on Linux <br>
+   fix for linux by eggman
 <br>
 toolchain : ARM GCC <br>
      https://launchpad.net/gcc-arm-embedded <br>